-This concept picked up traction late last year when the folks at Uproxx collated a bunch of interrelated theories suggesting the same outcome for the show.
+The whole "Rick's totally in a coma, still!" concept picked up traction in 2014 when the folks at Uproxx collated a bunch of interrelated theories suggesting the same outcome for the show.
 In short?
 Rick is still in his coma.
 None of the series has actually taken place in reality, the characters we've seen him meet along the way are merely other patients he met during his intake at the hospital.
 The Wizard of Oz meets Dawn Of The Dead if you will.

 Thankfully fans were not short-changed by the "it was all a dream!" rug pull as creator Robert Kirkman promptly debunked the rumor.
 “Rick is NOT still in a coma," he tweeted.
 "The events of TWD are definitely happening."
 He did set another intriguing idea into circulation.
 “But Carl and everyone else are all imagined," he tweeted moments later.
 "He actually NEVER found his family.
 He’s been crazy since he killed his first zombie. #joking?”

 9. The survivors we know and love are all cold-blooded killers